 Macular degeneration is a loss of central vision due to damage to part of the retina.
 People may refer to the condition as age-related macular degeneration (AMD or ARMD) as it usually affects older adults.
 Family history is a

-In the United States, almost 2 million people have AMD, and the condition is the leading cause of irreversible vision loss.
+In the United States, almost 2 million people have AMD.
+It is the leading cause of irreversible vision loss.
 Experts estimate this figure may double in the next 20 years.

 This article explains macular degeneration, its causes and risk factors, and whether it is hereditary.

 AMD is the loss of the central part of a person’s vision.
 This means people have normal peripheral vision but will not be able to see fine details in front of them, whether near or far away.

 The macula is part of the retina that allows people to see straight ahead with sharp, clear vision.
 Damage or deterioration to the macula can lead to macular degeneration.

 There are two types of AMD: